stealth-d/AI-powered-marketplace-platform/README.md

 - Cross-platform: your buyers can reach your marketplace on the web and natively on Android and IOS.
 - One-click deployment: supporting the top cloud providers.
 - Fully automated catalogue acquisition: delight your vendors with hands-off product catalogue loading from any of their existing online stores at no additional costs.
 Just collect their store URLs, and watch their products automatically populated on your platform.
 No more manual data entry.
+- Search: full text and image search.
+Users can find similar products using the image search, or find a products form loose textual descriptions

 ## The AI bit